cynthiateeters/sahar-eleventy-base-blog/content/blog/third-post/index.md

 ---
-title: How to Tell If Your Cat Is Happy :)
+title: "How to Tell If Your Cat Is Happy :)"
-description: Cats can’t tell us how they’re feeling with words, but they communicate a lot through their behavior and body language.
+description: "Cats can’t tell us how they’re feeling with words, but they communicate a lot through their behavior and body language.
 Understanding the signs of a happy cat can help you know when your pet feels comfortable, safe, and content.
-Here are some common ways cats show happiness.
+Here are some common ways cats show happiness."
 date: 2025-12-22
 tags: happy-cats
 ---